The Divine Unity

 "I also saw Him."

-He then stopped at page 109 and pointing at Shri Durga (below) replied:
+He then perused page 109 and pointing to Shri Durga, (below), said to his father:

-Even Kash admitted that it was difficult to recollect the experiences in the Sahasrara after a lapse of time.
-According to him this dimension is so different and unlike anything on Earth that to remember details months later takes considerable effort.
+Kash has also stated that it is difficult to recollect the experiences in the Sahasrara after a lapse of time.
+According to him, this dimension is so different and unlike anything on Earth, that to remember the details months later takes considerable effort.

 Question: "Was Shri Mataji sitting on the tiger or not?"